 “I joined MAF because I’m passionate about the positive impact that microloans can make for low- and middle-income families and individuals, particularly in immigrant communities.
 I joined the AAC to help broaden and strengthen MAF’s outreach to individual donors, and shape our communications at a time when low-income and immigrant communities are under extraordinary pressure.
 Now more than ever, MAF’s financial services can be a critical resource.”

+Many thanks to all of our Adelante Advisory Council members.
 Special thanks to Sally Rothman for contributing content to this article.